Shaun Kenny-Dowall: 2020

 Kenny-Dowall made 19 appearances for Hull KR and scored 4 tries in the 2020 Super League season.
 Hull KR finished bottom of the table but avoided relegation due to the interrupted season which was caused by the COVID-19 pandemic.

 2021

 In round 18 of the 2021 Super League season, he scored two tries for Hull KR in a 34-28 victory over Leigh.

 Kenny-Dowall played every game for Hull KR in the 2021 Super League season as the club reached the semi-final stage of the competition before losing 28-10 against the Catalans Dragons.

 2022

 Kenny-Dowall made 23 appearances for Hull KR in the 2022 Super League season scoring four tries.
 Kenny-Dowall was later named in the 2022 Super League dream team at centre.

 2023

 On 7 March, Kenny-Dowall was given a four-game ban including a £750 fine for making unnecessary contact with an injured opponent during Hull Kingston Rovers loss against Leigh in round 3 of the 2023 Super League competition.

+On 24 May, Kenny-Dowall announced he would be retiring at the end of the 2023 season.

+On 12 August, Kenny-Dowall played for Hull Kingston Rovers in their 17-16 golden point extra-time loss to Leigh in the Challenge Cup final.

+Kenny-Dowall's final game as a player was their 42-12 semi-final loss against Wigan which saw Hull Kingston Rovers finish just one game away from the grand final.